Join our email list today to keep up-to-date with the latest happenings at College Possible

 Community Days Experience

-By attending a session, you’ll have the opportunity to meet others who are interested in educational equity in Minnesota while learning more about College Possible’s role in your community.
-Most importantly, you’ll be able to hear directly from students, coaches and staff about their experiences through tours, testimonials and Q&A time.
+By attending Community Days, you’ll have the opportunity to meet others who are interested in educational equity in Minnesota while learning more about College Possible’s role in closing the degree divide in your community.
+Most importantly, you’ll be able to hear directly from students, coaches and staff about their experiences through observation and conversation.

 Questions?
 Contact Helen at EventsMN@collegepossible.org or 651-287-2203

 College Possible is a nationally-growing nonprofit organization making college admission and success possible for low-income students through an intensive curriculum of coaching and support.
 Findings of a recent Harvard University study show that College Possible’s approach to unlocking the potential of low-income students is effective and that students served are significantly more likely to enroll in a four year college.